metropolisjenensis/Probabilistic-Machine-Learning_lecture-PROJECTS/CONTRIBUTING.md

 git clone https://github.com/YOUR_USERNAME/Probabilistic-Machine-Learning_lecture-PROJECTS.git
 ```

-3. Navigate to `projects/` and create your folder:
+3. Navigate to `projects/` and create your folder (if it does not exist already):

 ```bash
 mkdir projects/your_project-id